infomongo/infomongo.github.io/content/workbench.md

 ## Placeable Workbench

-I was the Lead UX Designer for [Placeable][1] Workbench, a SAAS Location Data Warehouse product.
-This app allows large brands to get the most out of their location data.
-It helped them find and fix problems in their data.
+I was the Lead UX Designer for [Placeable][1] Workbench, a SaaS Location Data Warehouse product.
+This app helped large brands to find and fix problems in their location data.
 Usability of the app consistently rated highly by users.

 I worked closely with product management to identify and design features.
 I built an early  prototype of the app to validate the concept and guide development.
 I created wireframes, comps, and also did front-end development.